2004 Acura NSX -- Introduction

 - Extremely high levels of fit, finish and materials

-- Excellent climate control system to keep the occupants comfortable in any weather condition
+- An excellent climate control system to keep the occupants comfortable in any weather condition

-The NSX achieved all of the above and set new benchmarks for exotic sports cars in the following areas:
+While providing the excitement of open-air motoring, the NSX also set new benchmarks for exotic sports cars in the following areas:

 - Excellent body rigidity for precise handling